 - (1) On March 9, 2018, we acquired a 127,444 square foot property in Vance, Alabama for \$14.3 million.
-The annualized GAAP rent on the 9.8 year lease is \$1.1 million. - (2) On June 22, 2017, we acquired a 60,016 square foot property in Conshohocken, Pennsylvania for\$15.7 million.
+The annualized GAAP rent on the 9.8 year lease is \$1.1 million.
+On September 20, 2018, we acquired a 157,810 square foot property in Columbus, Ohio for \$8.5 million.
+We issued \$4.7 million of mortgage debt in connection with this acquisition.
+The annualized GAAP rent on the 15.0 year lease is \$0.8 million. - (2) On June 22, 2017, we acquired a 60,016 square foot property in Conshohocken, Pennsylvania for\$15.7 million.
 We assumed \$11.2 million of mortgage debt.
-The annualized GAAP rent on the 8.5 year lease is \$1.7 million. - (3) We accounted for this transaction under ASU 2017-01, "Clarifying the Definition of a Business."
-As a result, we treated our acquisitions during thesix months ended June 30, 2018 and 2017 as asset acquisitions rather than business combinations.
-As a result of this treatment, we capitalized \$0.1 million and \$0.2 million, respectively, of acquisition costs that would otherwise have been expensed under business combination treatment. - (4) We assumed an interest rate swap in connection with \$11.2 million of assumed debt on our Conshohocken, Pennsylvania acquisition, pursuant to which we will pay our counterparty a fixed interest rate of 1.80%, and receive a variable interest rate of one month LIBOR from our counterparty.
+The annualized GAAP rent on the 8.5 year lease is \$1.7 million.
+On July 7, 2017, we acquired a 300,000 square foot property in Philadelphia, Pennsylvania for\$27.1 million.
+We issued \$14.9 million of mortgage debt with a fixed interest rate of3.75% in connection with this acquisition.
+The annualized GAAP rent on the15.4 year lease is \$2.3 million.
+On July 31, 2017, we acquired a 306,435 square foot, three property portfolio, located in Maitland, Florida for\$51.6 million.
+We issued \$28.8 million of mortgage debt with a fixed interest rate of3.89% in connection with this acquisition.
+The portfolio has a weighted average lease term of8.6 years and annualized GAAP rent of \$6.8 million. - (3) We accounted for these transactions under ASU 2017-01, "Clarifying the Definition of a Business."
+As a result, we treated our acquisitions during thenine months ended September 30, 2018 and 2017 as asset acquisitions rather than business combinations.
+As a result of this treatment, we capitalized\$0.2 million and \$1.2 million, respectively, of acquisition costs that would otherwise have been expensed under business combination treatment. - (4) We entered into an interest rate swap in connection with\$4.7 million of issued debt on our Columbus, Ohio acquisition, pursuant to which we will pay our counterparty a fixed interest rate of 3.22%, and receive a variable interest rate of one month LIBOR from our counterparty.
+Our total interest rate on this debt is fixed at 5.32%.
+We have elected to treat this interest rate swap as a cash flow hedge, and all changes in fair market value will be recorded to accumulated other comprehensive income on the consolidated balance sheets. - (5) We assumed an interest rate swap in connection with \$11.2 million of assumed debt on our Conshohocken, Pennsylvania acquisition, pursuant to which we will pay our counterparty a fixed interest rate of 1.80%, and receive a variable interest rate of one month LIBOR from our counterparty.
 Our total interest rate on this debt is fixed at 3.55%.
-The interest rate swap had a fair value of \$0.04 million upon the date of assumption, and subsequently increased in value to \$0.7 million at June 30, 2018.
+The interest rate swap had a fair value of \$0.04 million upon the date of assumption, and subsequently increased in value to \$0.7 million at September 30, 2018.
 We have elected to treat this interest rate swap as a cash flow hedge, and all changes in fair market value will be recorded to accumulated other comprehensive income on the consolidated balance sheets.

-We determined the fair value of assets acquired and liabilities assumed related to the properties acquired during thesix months ended June 30, 2018 and 2017 as follows (dollars in thousands):
+We determined the fair value of assets acquired and liabilities assumed related to the properties acquired during thenine months ended September 30, 2018 and 2017 as follows (dollars in thousands):